-The paints detailed in the following list were determined to contain lead in amounts less than 5,000 ppm and are classified as lead containing paint (LCP).
+Most all other paints found on the campus were determined to contain lead in amounts less than 5,000 ppm and are classified as lead containing paint (LCP).
 Any work designated by California Occupational Safety Health Administration (Cal/OSHA) as a "trigger task" which will impact these paints, coatings, or materials must be done by properly trained personnel, in compliance with all lead related Cal/OSHA regulations and requirements.